jainullas/ImageBlurDetection/README.md

  }
  ```

- *Problem* with this approach is we have to upload all the apks separately for google play console, including univeral apk.
+**Problem** with this approach is we have to upload all the apks separately for google play console, including univeral apk.
+[Credits](https://stackoverflow.com/a/45074929/5785930)

-#### Threshold value
-If the sharpness of image is lesser than this value, then that image is marked as blurred.

-#### Factors which decides the quality of the Image
+#### Factors which decides the quality of an Image
-*  **MegaPixels of Camera** - Doesn’t necessarily impact image quality, more MP!=more quality.
+*  **Mega Pixels of Camera** - Doesn’t necessarily impact image quality, more MP!=more quality.
 *  **Camera Sensor quality** - Hardware component which decides image quality.
 Better sensor will result in better picture quality.
-*  **Pixel Size of Camera** - more pixel size will give more picture quality.
+*  **Pixel Size** - more pixel size will give more picture quality.
 16MP Samsung S5 and S6 has 1.12µm but 12MP Samsung S7 has 1.4µm.
-*  **Aperture** - Hole/Opening through which light travels.
+*  **Aperture** - Hole/Opening in the Camera through which light travels.
 Larger apertures are better, To control the amount of light reaching the image sensor.
-*  **ShutterSpeed** - Length of time with which sensor is exposed to light.
+*  **Shutter Speed** - Length of time with which sensor is exposed to light.
 More shutter speed is, the more light is available to focus.
 Ex : For moving objects, slower SP results in blurred images
-*  **ImageSize** - Doesn’t necessarily impact image quality, more image size!=more quality.
+*  **Image Size** - Doesn’t necessarily impact image quality, more image size!=more quality.

 #### How to decide threshold value?
 Threshold is a critical parameter to verify the blurriness of image.
 * Too small of a value, and you’ll accidentally mark images as blurry when they are not.
 * With too large of a threshold, you’ll mark images as non-blurry when in fact they are.
-It all depends on the dataset of images.
 [Credits](https://www.pyimagesearch.com/2015/09/07/blur-detection-with-opencv/)

 #### So finally, What value to use for threshold?
-* 150 - For the images from Back Camera.
-* 200 - For the images from Front Camera.
-* 200 - For the images selected from Gallery.
+It all depends on the dataset of images.
+Currently we are keeping it as **500**.

 #### Useful info
 According to [stats](https://stackoverflow.com/a/33230181/5785930), armv7 is the most commonly used android architectures.